Order of the Star of Hornbill Sarawak

-The Darjah Yang Amat Mulia Bintang Kenyalang Sarawak (Order of the Star of Hornbill Sarawak) is the second highest order group (in the group of orders) of the orders, decorations, and medals of Sarawak.
+The Darjah Yang Amat Mulia Bintang Kenyalang Sarawak (Order of the Star of the Hornbill of Sarawak) is the second highest order group (in the group of orders) of the orders, decorations, and medals of Sarawak.
 The order was instituted in 1970, and was redesigned in 1988.
 Two more ranks were added to the order: the 'Officer' in 1988 and the 'Companion' in 2002.

 The order is divided into six classes:

 Nomination criteria

 Panglima Gemilang Bintang Kenyalang (P.G.B.K.)

 Especially designated for men and women who rendered excellent service to the State of Sarawak for a long period of time and has strong influence with the highest display of responsibility befitting their station.

 Johan Bintang Kenyalang (J.B.K.)

 Bestowed to men and women with high standing and provided an honourable service to the State of Sarawak in their respective fields.
 In order to qualify, the nominees display a strong influence in the field they are active in, and where it is exercised for the good of all.
 Within the civil service, those who are at Premiere Grade "C" or Special Grade "C" or those in the Top Management Group (Kumpulan Pengurusan Tertinggi) or its equivalent.